LukeSmithxyz/emailwiz/README.md

   worry if you are: sometimes especially new domains are automatically assumed to be spam temporaily.
 If you are blacklisted by one of these, look into it and it will explain why and how to remove yourself.
+- Check your DNS settings using [this site](https://intodns.com/), it'll report any issues with your MX records
+- Ensure that port 25 is open on your server.
+[Vultr](https://www.vultr.com/docs/what-ports-are-blocked) for instance blocks this by default, you need to open a support ticket with them to open it.
+You can't send mail if 25 is blocked